markherras2003/myprofile/client/README.md

 ```sh
 npm install
 ```
-in axios.js the base URL is
+in axios.js the base URL is for the backend is
 ```sh
 axios.defaults.baseURL = 'http://localhost:3001';
 ```